IUDataStructuresCourse/course-web-page-fall-2023/proj1-flood-it.md

 versus the number of tiles on the board (along the x-axis) and it will save the graph to PNG file named `result.png`.

+> [Development note] If your code is so slow that no graph is produced when running in batch mode,
+> try temporarily reducing the value of `MAX_BOARD_SIZE_FOR_AUTOPLAY` in `src/Constants.java`.
+> For each board size, the game is repeated 5 times to reduce the effect of noise.
+> Turning down the `NUM_GAMES_TO_AUTOPLAY` parameter may save you time during development.

 Look at the graph.
 Answer the following questions in your project write-up:

 + **[Question 1]** What function roughly fits that graph?